ColtonParham/Colton-Parham-Portfolio-Website/info.md

 (CODE END)

 - Also do not forget to have links to each webpage or part of the website.
 If can condense, do it.

+Following back into it, we are looking to add the everything to one page if possible, with the nature of the grid being a massive pain in the ass.

+So after looking through the nav-items, its become apparent that we can do a media query to resize it to make the elements scale correctly, and styling is definitely needed as it looks cheap, and lame.